yupferris/butterball/README.md

 ## Status
 - [X] Parser
+- [X] Compiler
 - [X] Interpreter
 - [ ] Optimization and Cleanup

 _Note that "complete" and "incomplete" are pretty loosely-defined here; see the issues for more info :)_

 And by the way, it's currently **SLOOOOOOW**.
-Seriously, like <1FPS slow.
+Seriously, like <10FPS slow.
 And there's bugs.
-And the code's a mess.
+And the code's not the greatest (though not the worst, either).
 But hey, I did it super quickly, and it's for fun, right?

 ## Resources
 - [BlitzBasic Full Foundation Tutorial](http://www.bettiesart.com/tc/blitz/)